Quantum tomography explains quantum mechanics: The statistical interpretation of quantum mechanics

 Rather than postulating Born's rule for projective measurements, as done in standard textbooks, we derived it together with all its ramifications and its domain of validity, from simple, easily motivated definitions.
 In particular, the spectral notions are not postulated input as in traditional expositions.
 Instead they appear as consequences of a derivation which shows under which (rather special) circumstances Born's rule is valid.

-Traditionally, the quantum value $\<X\>$ of an operator $X$ in a normalized state is called the expectation value of $X$.
-But when $X$ is not normal (and in particular when it is defective, hence has not even a spectral resolution), a statistical interpretation in the traditional sense is impossible.

 By \gzit{e.bounded}, quantities measurable by quantum detectors are necessarily described by bounded linear operators.
 This is in agreement with experimental practice.
 For example, measuring arbitrarily large values of the position or momentum of a particle would need infinitely many detection elements distributed over an unbounded region of space.
 However, the definition \gzit{e.qEx} of the quantum value extends without problems to many unbounded linear operators $A$.
 Indeed, unbounded operators and their quantum expectations appear routinely in the theoretical part of quantum mechanics.
-In quantum field theory, quantum values of nonhermitian operators are needed in the definition of so-called $N$-point functions as quantum expectations of products of field operators.
+In quantum field theory, quantum values of non-Hermitian operators are needed in the definition of so-called $N$-point functions as quantum expectations of products of field operators.

-Thus the operators corresponding to observable quantities need not be Hermitian although this restrictive requirement is found in {\em all} current introductions on quantum mechanics.
-It is therefore interesting to note that Dirac's 1930 book (\sca{Dirac} \cite[p.28]{Dir1}), which introduced the name ''observable'' for operators, used this terminology for arbitrary linear operators.
-All later editions of Dirac's textbook and all later textbooks on quantum mechanics require the restriction to Hermitian operators possessing a real spectral resolution, i.e., in modern terminology, to self-adjoint operators.
+Thus the operators corresponding to observable quantities need not be Hermitian.
+Indeed, Dirac's 1930 quantum mechanics textbook (\sca{Dirac} \cite[p.28]{Dir1}), which introduced the name ''observable'' for operators, used this terminology for arbitrary linear operators.

+It is therefore interesting to note that all later editions of Dirac's textbook and {\em all} later textbooks on quantum mechanics require the restriction to Hermitian operators possessing a real spectral resolution, i.e., in modern terminology, to self-adjoint Hermitian operators.
+The probable reason is that when $X$ is not normal (and in particular when it is defective, hence has not even a spectral resolution), it is impossible to give the quantum value $\<X\>$ of $X$ a statistical interpretation in the traditional spectral sense.